-- (1) Subject to article 237(2)(c) of the Constitution, a noncitizen may acquire a lease in land in accordance with this section. - (2) A lease of five years or more acquired by a noncitizen shall be registered in accordance with the Registration of Titles Act. - (3) A noncitizen shall not be granted a lease exceeding ninety-nine years. - (4) Subject to the other provisions of this section, a noncitizen shall not acquire or hold mailo or freehold land. - (5) For the avoidance of doubt, any noncitizen who immediately before the coming into force of the Constitution held land as lessee on conversion within the meaning of the Land Reform Decree, 1975, shall be deemed to have continued to be a lessee in accordance with the conditions of the lease. - (6) Any citizen holding land under freehold or mailo tenure who loses Ugandan citizenship shall have the freehold or mailo tenure converted to a leasehold tenure for a period of ninety-nine years. - (7) For the purposes of this section, "noncitizen" means- - (a) a person who is not a citizen of Uganda as defined by the Constitution and the Uganda Citizenship Act; - (b) in the case of a corporate body, a corporate body in which the controlling interest lies with noncitizens; - (c) in the case of bodies where shares are not applicable, where the body's decision making lies with noncitizens; - (d) a company in which the shares are held in trust for noncitizens;
+- (1) Subject to article 237(2)(c) of the Constitution, a noncitizen may acquire a lease in land in accordance with this section. - (2) A lease of five years or more acquired by a noncitizen shall be registered in accordance with the Registration of Titles Act. - (3) A noncitizen shall not be granted a lease exceeding ninety-nine years. - (4) Subject to the other provisions of this section, a noncitizen shall not acquire or hold mailo or freehold land. - (5) For the avoidance of doubt, any non-citizen who immediately before the coming into force of the Constitution held land as lessee on conversion within the meaning of the Land Reform Decree, 1975 shall be deemed to have continued to hold a lease for ninety nine years from the first day of June, 1975.